 Before we dive into the pros and cons of the system, first let's go over the company background.
 Medit is a Korean digital imaging company that was founded in 2000 as a 3D scanner company for the industrial sector.
 They have since released several dental products such as the Medit T-series lab scanners.
 Their latest product, the i500, is an intraoral scanner that was released in late 2018 and has started making waves in the industry worldwide.
-At a price tag of only $18,000 USD and boasting no annual fees or subscriptions this is proving to be desirable for many dentists.
+At a price tag of only $18,000 USD and boasting no annual fees this is proving to be desirable for many dentists.
 Update: a subscription model has been announced for the Medit i500, this primarily focuses around the cloud storage.
 Click here to read more.

 A crucial distinction to make when compared to the CEREC, 3Shape and Planmeca scanners, is that these systems offer a complete CAD/CAM workflow with associated design software and CAD integration through their chairside software.
 The Medit i500 is just a scanner.
 It has no associated design software, and on its own, it is only used to scan and export scans.
 If you are looking to scan and send to labs, this may be exactly what you are after.
 However, if you want to carry out the entire digital workflow in-house (which we recommend), then you will need to investigate and learn about third party mills and CAD design software such as Exocad.